Proantagonist/SupremeGamingRules/Ark/ArkOmega/rules.md

     - These include using indestructible player-crafted structures to create choke points or modify the root map design.

 6. ### **NO** excessive cursing, racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
-    - If an argument needs to happen, take it to private messages.
+    - If an argument needs to happen, _take it to private messages_.

 7. ### **NO** griefing, trolling, or harrassing other players.
     - This also extends to stealing from other's containers, killing players and dinos, kiting aggressive dinos to someone's base or interrupting tames.